 Comments: (i) Thanks to the preconditions, minimize(a.xml) is the minimal automaton of the language accepted by a.xml.

-(ii) TAF-KIT 1.4, the quotient algorithm is specialised to Boolean automata and implements the Hopcroft algorithm.
+(ii) TAF-Kit 1.4.1, the quotient algorithm is specialised to Boolean automata and implements the Hopcroft algorithm.

-Figure 3.16: The complement of aldet.xml and its minimisation.
+Figure 3.16: The complement and the minimisation of aldet.xml.

 3.4.1.5 prefix, suffix, factor